-4.3 Testing Between Alternative Models
+4.2 Testing Between Alternative Models

-We now present how to test between alternative models once we have estimated the demand model and obtained the different price-cost margin estimates in accordance with the expressions obtained in the previous section.
-The estimation procedure consisting in estimating the demand model separately from the supply model is an efficient procedure since it dispenses with the need to reestimate the demand model for each supply model considered.
+We now present how to test between alternative models once we have estimated the demand model and obtained the different price-cost margin estimates in accordance with the expressions obtained in the section 3.
+The estimation procedure consisting in estimating the demand model separately from the supply model is simple since it dispenses with the need to reestimate the demand model for each supply model considered (Appendix 8.4 discusses the conditions of identification of the model in a one step procedure).